Parameterization of Copulas and Covariance Decay of Stochastic Processes: Introduction

-In this paper we are interested in studying the following problem.
-For a process $\{X_n\}_{n=0}^\infty$ with absolutely continuous marginal distributions $\{F_n\}_{n=0}^\infty$ and for a given parametric family of copulas $\{C_\t\}_{\t\in\Theta}$ satisfying some minor regularity conditions, we investigate how to obtain a given decay of covariance by choosing a parameterization $\{\t_n\}_{n=1}^\infty$ and by assuming that the copulas related to the pair $(X_n,X_{n+h})$ depends only on the lag $h$ and are given by $C_{\t_h}$.
+In the present note we intend to fill in this gap by proving two theorems.
+The first one (\ref{mp}) connects the covariance decay in a univariate time series and parametric bivariate copulas associated to lagged variables.
+For a process $\{X_n\}_{n=0}^\infty$ with absolutely continuous marginal distributions $\{F_n\}_{n=0}^\infty$ and for a given parametric family of copulas $\{C_\t\}_{\t\in\Theta}$ satisfying some minor regularity conditions, we investigate how to obtain a given decay of covariance by choosing a parameterization $\{\t_n\}_{n=1}^\infty$ and by assuming that the copulas related to the pair $(X_{n_0},X_{n_0+h})$ depends only on the lag $h$ and are given by $C_{\t_h}$.
 We are especially interested in the case of slow decay of covariance, typical of long-range dependent processes, but the theory presented here is much more general than that and covers any arbitrary decay of covariance as well as for both, stationary and non-stationary processes.

-Applying copulas as a tool to construct time series or other complex models have become routine.
-See, for instance, Lee and Long (2009).
-An interesting theory of Markov process based on a ``product'' operation for copulas is developed in Darsow et al. (1992) and investigated in Lager{\aa}s (2010).
-Some methods for constructing short memory time series based on conditional copulas are discussed in chapter 8 of Joe (1997).
-The author also discusses methods for constructing Markovian processes and short memory time series based on parameterization of distributions belonging to a convolution-closed infinitely divisible class.
-The method presented here is completely different from those and does not assume any special properties on the marginal distributions other than absolute continuity.
+We show that under suitable simple conditions, the parameterization on the copula family will ultimately determine the covariance decay of the pair $(X_{n_0},X_{n_0+h})$ as $h$ increases.
+The other theorem (\ref{compat}) we shall prove show that our approach is totally free of the so-called compatibility problem.
+Besides being fundamental to our approach, its proof is also an interesting application of index sets theory.
 To illustrate the theory, we present examples including several families of copulas widely used in practice.
 Special attention is given to Gaussian processes.
-We also present two applications of the methodology.
-The first application is related to estimating a given parameter of interest identifiable through the covariance decay in weakly stationary processes.
-The second one is related to simulation of time series with a prescribed covariance decay by parameterizing a given family of bidimensional copulas.
-The methodology is also applied to the S\&P500 stock market index data set.